niklas-heer/simpleShot/README.md

 ## Additional stuff

 ### A convient index.php script
-You can take this script and put it in the same directory as your screenshot.
+You can take this script and put it in the same directory as your screenshots.
 ```
 <?php